Volary

-Volary ([ˈvolarɪ]; Wallern) is a town in the South Bohemian Region of the Czech Republic.
+Volary ([ˈvolarɪ]; Wallern) is a town in Prachatice District in the South Bohemian Region of the Czech Republic.
 It has about 3,700 inhabitants.
 It is located in the Bohemian Forest, close to the border with Germany.
-An area in the northern part of the town with timber-framed Alpine-type buildings is well preserved and is protected by law as a village monument reservation.
+An area in the northern part of the town with timber-framed Alpine-type buildings is well preserved and is protected as a village monument reservation.

-Administrative parts
+Administrative division

-The villages of Chlum and Mlynářovice are administrative parts of Volary.
+Volary consists of three municipal parts (in brackets population according to the 2021 census):